London Arena: Events

 On 18 November 1989, the Arenaball Transatlantic Challenge, the first ever Arena Football League exhibition game in Europe, was played there, with the Detroit Drive winning over the Chicago Bruisers 43–14.

 In 1989, the WWE held its first ever United Kingdom event at the London Arena, as well as the UK Rampage 1991 event and Capital Carnage in December 1998.
+In 1995 it was the venue for the Nigel Benn vs. Gerald McClellan boxing match.
+It hosted the Lennox Lewis vs. Francois Botha heavyweight boxing fight in 2000, and the Naseem Hamed vs. Manuel Calvo featherweight bout in 2002.

+From 1989-1990 the arena hosted the final stages of the News of the World Darts Championship.

-Frank Sinatra played the arena in summer 1990, with the Woody Herman Orchestra conducted by Frank Sinatra Junior.
-Promoted by Frank Warren.
+Frank Sinatra played the arena in July 1990, with the Woody Herman Orchestra conducted by Frank Sinatra Jr..

 The 1998 and 1999 editions of the Brit Awards were held at the arena, and from 1989 until 2001, it was also the annual venue of the Smash Hits Poll Winners Party.

-In the year 2000 World Championship Wrestling would tour the UK twice, unbeknownst it would be the last time they came to the UK before being purchased by rival promotion World Wrestling Entertainment in March 2001.

-The first Tour in March was a run of three house shows including a sell out show at the Docklands Arena and then in November for televised episodes of WCW Nitro and WCW Thunder both of which sold out the Docklands Arena.
+In the year 2000 World Championship Wrestling would tour the UK twice, unknown to many it would be the final times they would be on British shores before being purchased by rival promotion World Wrestling Entertainment in March 2001.
+The first tour in March was a part of non-televised "house" shows, the show at the Docklands Arena was a sell out, then on November 13 they would return for a televised episode of WCW Nitro which also sold out the Docklands Arena.
+The episode is available on the WWE Network.

 In December 2005, it housed the annual 'Crisis Open Christmas' event (held the previous year in the Millennium Dome) providing food, accommodation and various medical and social services to homeless people in London, organised by the London-based homelessness charity Crisis.

 Concerts

+Television

+The arena was used as a studio to film the tenth and final series of the ITV gameshow You Bet! in 1997.